Holocene (Portland, Oregon): Events

 The venue hosts a variety of events, ranging from concerts to weddings.
 According to Willamette Week's Sophie June, Holocene "began as one of the only spots to bring national-caliber electronic acts to Portland following the fast demise of the B Complex".
 In her guides to Portland, Rachel Dresbeck said the venue hosts many "musical experiences—secret shows by famous artists, up-and-coming bands that will be famous shortly, veteran and nouveau DJs, house music, shoegaze, modern soul, and other musical attractions keeping hipsters crowding the place".

 Musicians who have performed at Holocene include Against the Current, Lauren Aquilina, Au/Ra, Beach Fossils, Ryan Beatty, Kadhja Bonet, Clairo, Crumb, Matthew Dear, Duckwrth, Future Generations, Tommy Genesis, Chuck Inglish, Japanese Breakfast, The Japanese House, Jonna Lee, Milk & Bone, Shy Girls, Sasha Sloan, Snail Mail, Tove Styrke, Avey Tare, and Zaytoven.
 The venue hosted London Grammar's first concert in Portland.
 In 2018, Holocene hosted a "Club Kai Kai Pride" event featuring drag performer Aja.
-The event was part of the "Club Kai Kai" series, which caters to the LGBT community and features "a rave-style club scene with plenty of drag royalty, voguing and butterflies for the stomach".
+The event was part of the "Club Kai Kai" series, which caters to the LGBTQ community and features "a rave-style club scene with plenty of drag royalty, voguing and butterflies for the stomach".
 The venue has also hosted writers, including Shayla Lawson.
 In 2019, the Portland-based literary magazine Tin House hosted an event in conjunction with the Association of Writers & Writing Programs (AWP) conference, featuring readings by Hanif Abdurraqib, Erica Dawson, Morgan Parker, and Tommy Pico.